Weekly Review: Municipal Bond CEFs

 Source: Barchart.com - iShares National AMT-Free Muni Bond ETF

-The main index for municipal bond closed-end funds, the iShares National AMT-Free Muni Bond ETF (MUB), managed to break its multi-week range and finished the week in green territory.
+The main index for municipal bond closed-end funds, the iShares National AMT-Free Muni Bond ETF (MUB), fell slightly over the past week.
+This decrease is not substantial in any way, because it remains within a tight two-month range.

-The overall panic in the stock market supported the price of fixed income instruments.
-It is precisely in times when fear manages to find its way in, when products like Municipal Bonds become a relatively safe haven.
+Last week was turbulent for equities and usually when there is uncertainty in this market many investors prefer fixed income assets.
+Apparently, the wide intraday swings are not sufficient to direct market participants' attention to Municipal Bond CEFs.

-As usual, I will compare the municipal sector to U.S. Treasury bonds - considering them the risk-free product - with maturities greater than 20 years: the iShares 20+ Year Treasury Bond ETF (TLT).
-The chart below proves the strong correlation between these major indices:
+Talking about fixed income, I will compare the municipal sector to U.S. Treasury bonds - considering them the risk-free product - with maturities greater than 20 years: the iShares 20+ Year Treasury Bond ETF (TLT).
+The chart below proves the strong correlation between these major indices.
+Additionally, a statistical comparison is provided by our database software:

 Source: Barchart.com - iShares 20+ Year Treasury Bond ETF